quintans/eventsourcing/README.md

 # Event Sourcing
 a simple implementation of event sourcing using a database as an event store

-This an exercise on how I could implement event sourcing and how this could be used with CQRS.
+This is an exercise on how I could implement event sourcing and how this could be used with CQRS.

 ## Introduction

 The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern where each side (write and read) can scale independently.

-This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS.
+This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS and eventually be consumed by a projector.

 To use CQRS it is not mandatory to have two separate databases, so it is not mandatory to plug in the change stream into the database.
-We could write the read model into the same database in the same transaction as the write model (dual write), by adding adding an event handler for that but unfortunately this approach does not allow us to rebuild a projection or introduce new projections later on.
+We can write the read model into the same database in the same transaction as the write model (dual write).

-Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side to be able to rebuild a projection on request.
+Other than the event store and the event streaming I also implemented a simple orchestration layer for the event consumer on the read side to create projections.

-> Rebuild a projection may take minutes or hours so it may not be a good idea to do it for a projection that is being used.
+> Creating a projection may take hours or even days, depending on the amount of event history so it is a good idea to create a projection on the side and start using it after it has catch up.

 **Components**:
 - utility to read/write to/from an event store